Examination Board: Pearson Edexcel

 What skills will I develop?

 You will develop your ability to ‘think outside the box’ and provide solutions to arts management issues.
 You will develop your reflection skills and be able to analyse how a product or performance/composition/recording can be improved.
-You will gain an understanding of the music industry and what sort of role you might be suited to.
-Optional units may give you an understanding of printed notation, what makes a ‘good’ piece of music, how technology can enhance the recording/compositional process and how to run a successful live event.
+You will gain an understanding of the music industry and what sort of role you could be suited to.
+You will also gain an understanding of printed notation, what makes a ‘good’ piece of music, how technology can enhance the recording/compositional process and how to run a successful live event.

 How will I be assessed?